protonemedia/laravel-xss-protection/README.md

 ### Terminate request

 Instead of transforming malicious input, you may configure the middleware to terminate the request whenever anything malicious has been found.
-You may do this by setting the `middleware.terminate_request_on_malicious_input` to `true`, which will throw an HttpException with status code 403.
+You may do this by setting the `middleware.terminate_request_on_malicious_input` to `true`, which will throw an `HttpException` with status code 403.

+### Dispatch event

+You may configure the middleware to dispatch an event whenever malicious input has been found.
+Setting the `middleware.dispatch_event_on_malicious_input` to `true` will dispatch an `ProtoneMedia\LaravelXssProtection\Events\MaliciousInputFound` event with the malicious keys and full request.

 ## Changelog